 South Alamito Ranch is very accessible and is located in the transition zone between the Marfa Grasslands and the lower Chihuahuan Desert.
-The ranch has excellent topography, created by numerous draws that flow into nearby Alamito Creek, carving high hills with excellent vistas of area mountains, deep protected canyons, and draws.
-There are breathtaking views of the Davis, Chinati, San Jacinto, French, and Cienega Mountains as well as views all the way into Mexico to the Sierra Ricas.
-Native grasses and mixed shrubs provide excellent habitat for native wildlife and forage for livestock.
-There are a few building sites with views of the gallery Cottonwood forest which strings out for miles along the banks of Alamito Creek, providing a stunning western landscape.
+The ranch has excellent topography, created by numerous draws that flow into nearby Alamito Creek, carving high hills with excellent views of area mountains, deep protected canyons, and draws.
+There are breathtaking vistas of the Davis, Chinati, San Jacinto, French, and Cienega Mountains, as well as views all the way into Mexico to the Sierra Ricas.
+Native grasses and mixed shrubs provide excellent habitat for wildlife and forage for livestock.
+There are incredible building sites with views of the gallery Cottonwood forest which strings out for miles along the banks of Alamito Creek, providing a stunning western landscape.
 The ranch actually owns part of Alamito Creek south of the bridge.
-There is also a beautiful building site on the east side of Casa Piedra Road with direct access to the Preserve with views looking down the Cottonwood-lined Creek.
-The ranch is subject to a Conservation Easement with the Texas Agricultural Land Trust that focuses on restricting subdivision while allowing compatible uses like recreation, planned grazing, and limited development.
+The Alamito Creek Preserve, owned and operated by the Dixon Water Foundation, is just next door, providing opportunities for birding and hiking along its 2 ½ miles of Cottonwood-lined Alamito Creek.
+The buyer of this ranch will have limited access to the Preserve.